Duvvuri Subbarao

 Duvvuri Subbarao (born 11 August 1949) is an Indian economist, central banker, and retired IAS officer.
-He served as the 22nd Governor of the Reserve Bank of India (RBI) from September 2008 to September 2013 with an extension granted in 2011 under Prime Minister Manmohan Singh.
-After stepping down from the RBI, he became a Distinguished Visiting Fellow, first at the National University of Singapore and later at the University of Pennsylvania.
+He served as the 22nd Governor of the Reserve Bank of India (RBI) from 2008 to 2013, with an extension granted in 2011 under Prime Minister Manmohan Singh.
+After leaving the RBI, he became a Distinguished Visiting Fellow at the National University of Singapore, and later at the University of Pennsylvania.

 Early life

-Subbarao was born in Eluru, in the West Godavari district of Andhra Pradesh.
-He attended Sainik School, Korukonda, Andhra Pradesh, from 1962 to 1965.
-He completed his BSc (Honours) program in Physics at the Indian Institute of Technology Kharagpur in 1969, and earned an MSc in physics from the Indian Institute of Technology, Kanpur.
-Subbarao passed the Civil Services Examination in 1972 and was assigned to the Andhra Pradesh cadre of the Indian Administrative Service (IAS), 1972 batch.
+Subbarao was born on 11 August 1949 in Eluru, in the West Godavari district, Andhra Pradesh.
+He attended Sainik School, Korukonda, and Andhra Pradesh from 1962 to 1965.
+He completed his BSc (Honors) program in Physics at the Indian Institute of Technology Kharagpur in 1969, followed by an MSc in Physics from the Indian Institute of Technology, Kanpur.
+Subbarao passed the Civil Services Examination in 1972, joining the Andhra Pradesh cadre of the Indian Administrative Service (IAS), 1972 batch.

-From 1977 to 1978, Subbarao took study leave to obtain a master's degree in economics from Ohio State University.
-He was a Humphrey Fellow at MIT between 1982 and 1983 where he studied public finance.
-In 1988, he received a PhD in economics from Andhra University.
-His doctoral thesis was titled "Fiscal Reforms at the Sub-National Level."
+From 1977 to 1978, Subbarao took study leave to earn a master degree in economics from Ohio State University.
+He was a Humphrey Fellow at MIT (1982–83), studying public finance.
+In 1988, he obtained a PhD in economics from Andhra University with a doctoral thesis titled Fiscal Reforms at the Sub-National Level.

 Career

 Subbarao's early career included field postings in Andhra Pradesh.
 As the Collector of the Khammam District in 1979, he implemented the Land Transfer Regulation, which primarily involved restoring land to tribal households that had lost it due to indebtedness, as stipulated by protective legislation.
-As managing director of the Andhra Pradesh State Finance Corporation (1986–88), he supported small-scale industrial and service sector initiatives.
+As managing director of the Andhra Pradesh State Finance Corporation (1986–1988), he supported small-scale industrial and service sector initiatives.

 Subbarao was on deputation to the Government of India as a joint secretary in the Ministry of Finance, where he helped formulate and implement the 1991 reforms.
 From 1993 to 1998, he served as the Finance Secretary to the Government of Andhra Pradesh.
 He contributed to the state government's decision to publish a white paper in 1996 on state finances, which garnered popular support for economically difficult reforms.

 From 1999 to 2004, he worked as a Lead Economist at the World Bank, where he promoted public expenditure reforms in developing countries.
 He also led the Bank's study on decentralization in East Asia.

-Upon returning to India from the World Bank, he was appointed to the Prime Minister's Economic Advisory Council (2005–07), before becoming the Finance Secretary in 2007.
+Upon returning to India from the World Bank, he was appointed to the Prime Minister's Economic Advisory Council (2005–2007), before becoming the Finance Secretary in 2007.
 On 5 September 2008, he was appointed Governor of the Reserve Bank of India (RBI), becoming the first serving civil servant and the first person born after Independence to hold the post.
 Arun Ramanathan was appointed as Finance Secretary on 21 September 2008, filling Subbarao's vacancy.
 Subbarao's term as RBI Governor was extended for two years in 2011.